-In 2023 and over the next 2-3 years, AIT looks at the big picture as organizations looking to real-time computing technologies to increase the speed of applying data to various business strategies, resulting in massive amounts of data being generated and being in line with consumer behavior in the digital era.
+In 2023 and the next few years, the Company sees that organizations will be looking for technology that can process real-time and fully digital services, including the use of artificial intelligence (AI) helping in working to increase the speed of applying various data for business strategies, which will result in a huge amount of data being generated and in line with consumer behavior in the digital era.
 It is expected to have good growth prospects and estimated that the overall market will grow by more than 9-10 percent per year as many businesses accelerate their organizational restructuring focusing on driving more value-added with digital technology.
 Especially in the digital service business, it is expected to expand at the rate of 11-12 percent per year, mainly supported by 1) the development of 5G technology networks under the government's strategic plan that will connect the signal to cover all areas by 2022 and 2) lifestyle and work patterns that tend to continue to rely on services through digital platforms in various forms, especially online shopping and news.